jarelllama/Scam-Blocklist/SOURCES.md

 # Sources

+> [!IMPORTANT]
-All data retrieved from the following sources are publicly available.
+All data retrieved from the following sources are publicly available.<br>
+Any data hidden behind account creation/commercial licenses is never used.

 Sources marked as inactive are not being automatically employed to retrieve domains.